Find out everything about one of the most popular treatments for trendy eyebrows. We bring you Brow Lamination explained in detail.

 Brow lamination is a great solution to several brow problems and insecurities, plus it’s super practical, as the results last relatively long.
 Here are some of the benefits of eyebrow lamination:

-Brow lamination is not technically a permanent makeup procedure, although it does give you the look of brow makeup without the need to reapply it for a while – for up to 6 weeks, to be precise.
+Brow lamination is not technically a permanent makeup procedure, although it does give you the look of brow makeup without the need to reapply it for a while – for about 6 weeks, to be precise.

 Laminated brows are achieved by applying two types of chemical solutions onto the brow hairs.
 The hairs are first relaxed and straightened with a keratin-based formula, and then fixed into place with a neutralizing solution.
 Basically, it’s a gentle perm for your eyebrows, but the point is to straighten them and fixate them in an upwards position, so the arches appear thicker.